mfem/mfem/CONTRIBUTING.md

 - The `tests/` directory contains a unit test suite and will later contain more tests that run example codes.

 See also the [code overview](http://mfem.org/code-overview/) section on the MFEM website.

 ## GitHub Workflow

-The MFEM GitHub organization -- https://github.com/mfem -- is the main developer hub for the MFEM project.
+The MFEM GitHub organization: https://github.com/mfem, is the main developer hub for the MFEM project.

 If you plan to make contributions or would like to stay up-to-date with changes in the code, *we strongly encourage you to [join the MFEM organization](#mfem-organization)*.